illusivesoulworks/docs/docs/curios/entity-register.md

 unfamiliar with datapacks, it is recommended to read through the [wiki page](https://minecraft.fandom.com/wiki/Data_pack) in order to understand the concept and structure before proceeding to the rest of this page.

+[Registered slot types](./slot-register.md) will all be available for use but will not appear in-game until they are added to one or more entities.

 ## Directory
 ---
 The file should be a `.json` file located in the `~/data/(namespace)/curios/entities/` folder of the datapack.